railslove/cmxl/README.md

-# Cmxl - your friendly ruby MT940 bank statement parser
+# Cmxl - your friendly ruby MT940 parser

 At Railslove we build a lot of banking and payment applications and work on integrating applications with banks and banking functionality.
 Our goal is to making it easy with what sometimes seems complicated.

-Cmxl is a friendly and extendible MT940 file parser that helps your extracting data from the bank statement files.
+Cmxl is a friendly and extendible MT940 bank statement file parser that helps your extracting data from the bank statement files.

-## What is MT940
+## What is MT940?

 MT940 (MT = Message Type) is the SWIFT-Standard for the electronic transfer of bank statement files.
 When integrating with banks you often get MT940 files as interface.